BKeyport/MMM-Multimonth/README.md

 28 Nov 2022 - Added config option "eventsOn" to control event monitoring.

 17 May 2023 - Added calNames - a way to control which calendars do what.
 Please see above.

+16 Jul 2023 - Adjusted CSS to follow master font sizing from MagicMirror.
+Does not affect custom.css if used for this module.